clojurebridge-minneapolis/track1-chatter/Pages/Page 6_Push to live.md

 Try going to each other's app.

 To delete the app from Heroku, select the app in the dash board, click settings, delete app is on the bottom.
-Then, "git remote remove heroku".
+Then,`git remote remove heroku` in the command line.

-Congrats!
-You've created an app using Clojure!